This post may contain affiliate links. To read our affiliate policy, click here.

-The formaldehyde emission limit for Greenguard Certified is 0.05 ppm, which is the same as CARB II’s for plywood veneer core and hardwood plywood composite core; it is better than CARB II’s requirement for particleboard (0.09 ppm), and MDF (0.11 ppm).
+For example, the formaldehyde emission limit for Greenguard Certified is 0.05 ppm.
+It is the same as CARB II’s for plywood veneer core and hardwood plywood composite core.
+Yet, it is better than CARB II’s requirement for particleboard (0.09 ppm), and MDF (0.11 ppm).
 The Greenguard Gold standard’s limit is only 0.0075 ppm.

 As you can see, for cribs, CARB II is not the strictest standard.
-And it is best to look for either a solid wood crib or Greenguard Gold-certified crib.
-By the way, in addition to formaldehyde, Greenguard tests for VOCs (volatile organic compounds).
-You can learn more about Greenguard standards here.
+Thus, it is best to look for either a solid wood crib or Greenguard Gold-certified crib.

-Over the years, I have looked into lots of cribs sold on the US market.
+Over the years, I have looked into tons of cribs sold on the US market.
 Generally, solid wood is more expensive than pressed wood.
-However, there are very expensive cribs that are not solid wood cribs.
-On the other hand, there is a solid wood crib priced as little as $70.
+On the other hand, I have also seen very expensive cribs that were not solid wood cribs.

 My favorite option for a non-toxic solid wood crib